-Once you arrive at Jumeirah Al Naseem, Jumeirah Mina A’Salam, or Jumeirah Al Qasr, you bypass any queues at check-in and are whisked from the lobby, straight to the club lounge, where you can sit down and relax with a drink or something to eat whilst your check-in is completed.
+Once you arrive at Jumeirah Al Naseem, Jumeirah Mina A’Salam, or Jumeirah Al Qasr, you bypass any queues at check-in.
+You are whisked from the lobby straight to the club lounge, where you can sit down and relax with a drink or something to eat whilst your check-in is completed.

-The club lounge at Mina A’Salam, is located on the second floor of the hotel and has an excellent outside seating area, with views over the Arabian Gulf, to Palm Island and the Burj al Arab.
+The club lounge at Mina A’Salam is located on the second floor of the hotel and has an excellent outside seating area, with views over the Arabian Gulf, to Palm Island, and the Burj al Arab.
 It is a great place to sit at night and relax out under the stars with a cocktail watching the Burj change color.
-Happy Hour is 6 to 8 pm and offers free alcoholic beverages (unless it’s the Holy month of Ramadan when there are timing changes).
-Alcohol can be expensive in Dubai so this makes booking the club lounge a great deal.
+Happy Hour in the evening offers free alcoholic beverages (unless it’s the Holy month of Ramadan when there are timing changes).
+Alcohol can be expensive in Dubai, so this makes booking the club lounge a great deal.
 Along with the drinks are snacks, not enough for dinner but enough to keep you going.

-During the day you can make use of the unlimited complimentary soft drinks, tea, and coffee.
+During the day, you can make use of unlimited complimentary soft drinks, tea, and coffee.

 The Mina A’Salam executive lounge is very near the Mina A’Salam swimming pool, so you can go for a swim and pop and pick up a soft drink after.
-Although you can’t take the drink out to the pool you can take it out onto the terrace of the lounge, which has excellent views of the pool the beach, and the Burj, as mentioned above.
+Although you can’t take the drink out to the pool, you can take it out onto the lounge’s terrace, which has excellent views of the pool, the beach, and the Burj, as mentioned above.

 6. Jumeirah Beach Hotel